DaveMon79/Javascript-Geek-Quiz/README.md

 # Difficulties

-I found this project extrememly challenging as my knowledge of Javascript is still limited.
-Dispite watching endless hours of youtube videos and reading a javascript which i've purchased, i wasn't able to able to get all the functions working.
+I found this project extremely challenging as my knowledge of Javascript is still limited.
+Despite watching endless hours of YouTube videos and reading a javascript which I’ve purchased, I wasn't able to able to get all the functions working.

 # Success

-While i wasn't able to complete the project in full, i was able to get the following functions working.
+While I wasn't able to complete the project in full, I was able to get the following functions working.

 *	Responsive start button which activated the quiz
-* Quiz questions and answers pull from Javascript with responsivve answer buttons
+*	Quiz questions and answers pull from JavaScript with responsive answer buttons
-* Woring countdown timer which deducted time for an incorrect timer, and cleared at thee end of the quiz
+*	Working countdown timer which deducted time for an incorrect timer, and cleared at the end of the quiz
-* I was able to hide and show sections of HTML thorugh Javascript
+*	I was able to hide and show sections of HTML through Javascript
 *	Scoring system worked and saved to local storage
 *	Alerts to let user know if they got the answer right or wrong

 # Credits